 2001 A Framed Letter of Thanks signed by the Chairman of the Institution awarded to Mechanic Martin Jones.
 On the evening of 24 February 2001 the all weather lifeboat went to the aid of the Dragonfly, a large motor boat driven ashore in heavy surf at Splash Point.
 Mr Jones transferred to the in shore lifeboat and attempted to take a tow over a sand bank through heavy surf to the motor boat.
 This was unsuccessful but the inshore lifeboat saved the four men from the Dragonfly and got them safely to shore.
 The entire service was conducted in heavy surf and north-easterly force 6/7 winds.
 Everyone else involved at the station, including the Lifeboat Operations Manager (LOM), the rest of both lifeboat crews, and the shore crews received a collective letter of commendation from the Operation Director for their actions in launching the lifeboats and the treatment of the rescued men.

-On 28 November 2001 the Committee of Management voted the award of a Vellum to Rhyl to commemorate the completion of 150 years as a lifeboat station in 2002.
+2001 In November, the Committee of Management voted the award of a Vellum to Rhyl to commemorate the completion of 150 years as a lifeboat station in 2002.

 2002 The RNLI’s President, HRH The Duke of Kent presented the Station with an Anniversary Vellum to celebrate the 150th anniversary of Rhyl lifeboat.
 The Duke also performed the opening ceremony the new boathouse.